Science and Technology (SCI) 2022-2023 Edition

 Yearly Cycle: Annual.

 SCI L355.
-Energy Management Strategies Lab.
+Energy Strategies for a Sustainable World Lab.
 1 Credit Hour.

-This laboratory course complements Energy Management Strategies.
+This laboratory course complements the Energy Strategies for a Sustainable World lecture course.
 Familiarity with a variety of non-renewable and renewable resources will be gained through hands-on activities.
 Exercises include evaluation of fossil fuel efficiency, computer simulations of resource allocation, and the design of a solar house.

 Session Cycle: Fall, Spring